moq-wg/warp-streaming-format/draft-law-moq-warpmedia.md

 A media group MAY reference samples from other groups, although it is NOT RECOMMENDED as delivery is not guaranteed.
 However this is necessary when decoding audio, as reinitializing the decoder for each group will cause noticable artifacts.

-Each media group MUST be sent over a dedicated {{MoqTransport}} group.
+Each media group MUST be sent over a dedicated transport group {{MoQTransport}}.

 ## Objects
 A media group is futher fragmented into media objects, the smallest transport unit.
 Media may be fragmented into smaller parts based on the encoding, but that is opaque to the transport.

-To recap, an {{MoqTransport}} object consists of an ordered bitstream.
+To recap, an object consists of an ordered bitstream {{MoQTransport}}.
 The transport will ensure that the contents of object are streamed in order and without gaps.
 Howwever, an object MAY be starved or reset (with an error code) for any reason, typically in response to congestion.
-These properties the same as provided by a QUIC stream.
+These are properties are similar to a QUIC stream {{QUIC}}.

 The encoder is responsible for determining what media to encode in each object.
 The simplest configuration is to deliver each group as a single object, consisting of all samples/frames in dependency order.